Gadorach/ms42p-build-scripts/README.md

-# MS42P reproducible PostmerkOS build scripts — revision 12
+# MS42P reproducible PostmerkOS build scripts - NOTE: Written by GPT with minimal oversight.
+Human verified outputs.

 This staged workflow targets an MS42/MS42P and deliberately uses Buildroot **2023.02.4**.
 It builds a compressed `vmlinuz`, imports the known-good donor `/etc` regular files and complete `/lib/modules`, builds `rootfs.squashfs`, and packs a 16 MiB NOR image without renaming artifacts to `vmlinux` or `bootubi.new`.